markshust/docker-magento/README.md

 After the one-liner above completes running, you should be able to access your site at `https://magento.test`.

+## Accessing the Magento Backend

+After successfully installing the Magento environment, you can access the backend by following these steps:

+1. Open your web browser and go to the following URL: `https://magento.test/admin/`.

+2. Use the following default credentials to log in:
+- **Username:** `john.smith`
+- **Password:** `password123`

+3. Upon logging in, you might be prompted to configure Two-Factor Authentication (2FA).
+This emails you a code to log in with (which you can check with Mailcatcher by visiting `http://{yourdomain}:1080`).
+By default, the email address used for this purpose is:
+- **Email:** `john.smith@gmail.com`

+If you are testing in a local development environment and wish to disable 2FA, you can do so by installing [Mark's DisableTwoFactorAuth module](https://github.com/markshust/magento2-module-disabletwofactorauth).

 #### Install sample data

 After the above installation is complete, run the following lines to install sample data: